jackbow/chat_app/README.md

 ## P2P Progress
 Grafted old peer to peer code into new good code.
 Currently `Cannot read property 'on' of undefined` in the estConn function.
 Old code worked, so this is should just be a merging issue.

+Look into easyRTC and RTC.io if need be.

 ## Chat Web App

 Check it out [here!](chat.jack.town) Built in a couple days on the MERN stack (Mongo, Express, React, Node).
 First time doing backend web development.
 This used to be peer to peer but I had to change it per the project spec… RIP decentralization.